fredgrott/GWSQuickReturnHeader/README.md

 GWSQuickReturnHeader
 ---

-The quick return header UI pattern
+The quick return header UI pattern, borrowed from Manuel Peinado as it will be modified to be able to inclde a footer nd see about beter edge efects below api 14 as currently the EdgeEffectsCompat stuff only works on those platforms before api 14 that suport edge effects otherwise it just effecs a no-op.